delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 $$Funding\ for\ sellers\ of\ floating\ rate = - (Notional\ Value/ BTCUSD) * Funding\_Rate * (1/1095)$$

 **Pay-off:** The cashflow that occurs when a position in an IRS contract is closed is referred to as Pay-off.
 As explained earlier in this guide, closing an IRS position is akin to doing a trade in the opposite direction of your existing position.
-This menas, Pay-off can be computed using the same formuala as for Premium.
+This means, Pay-off can be computed using the same formula as for Premium.

 The PNL from a position in BitMex funding rate swap is the sum of the cashflows, i.e.